ahosny333/dockerize_nlp_app/README.md

 - Docker and Docker Compose installed
 - Python 3.x installed
-- PostgreSQL server (or use Docker container)
+- PostgreSQL server (or we already use Docker container)
 - Jenkins for CI/CD pipeline
 - Ansible installed for deployment automation
 - AWS CLI (if deploying to AWS)
+- minikube for locally created containers Orchestration

 ### Local Setup